-The legend of the Ekeren hailstorm cross
+Legend of the hailstorm Cross

 According to the legend, long ago there would often have been severe hailstorms in the town of Ekeren, a place in the north of Antwerp.
 The hail storms were accompanied by fierce wind storms and rain that destroyed the fields and their crops.
 One day, the day after our Lord's-Ascension Day, it was on a Friday, there was yet another big hail storm, one of the worst ever.
 But this time the hail melted very quickly, except on one particular place, the hail remained in the form of a big cross.
-The people from the town thought the fields were haunted and immediately set alarm to the church.
+The people from the town thought the fields were haunted and immediately set an alarm for the church.
 The local priest sounded the tower bells and the villagers were all gathered to move in prayer to the place where the cross had appeared.
-They prayed there for hours en from that moment on the severe hail and thunderstorms kept away for ever, but only on one condition said the pastor, as long as the people of the village kept remembering the day the hail cross appeared.
+They prayed there for hours from that moment on the severe hail and thunderstorms kept away forever, but only on one condition said the pastor, as long as the people of the village kept remembering the day the hail cross appeared.

-So to remember and in gratitude, a large blue stone cross was made and was erected on the place where the hailstorm cross appeared and the people called it the "Hagelkruis" (Hailstorm Cross) "Hagelkruis" celebrations also took place from that moment on, allegedly already in the second half of the 15th century.
+So to remember and in gratitude, a large bluestone cross was made and was erected on the place where the hailstorm cross appeared and the people called it the "Hagelkruis" (Hailstorm Cross) "Hagelkruis" celebrations also took place from that moment on, allegedly already in the second half of the 15th century.
 The celebrations and the cross were known far and wide, there is even a mention of a man in the city of Aalst, one hundred kilometers away, who was sentenced to a pilgrimage to the "Hagelkruis" in Ekeren.
-A long journey in that time.
+A long journey at that time.

 David Teniers the Younger has made a painting in 1646 with the Hagelkruis Celebrations as a theme.
 A studio replica of the painting hangs in the National Gallery in London.
-The title there there is, "A country festival near Antwerp."
-On the painting you see the "Hagelkruis" on the right.
+The title there is, "A country festival near Antwerp."
+On the painting, you see the "Hagelkruis" on the right.
 The city in the background is Antwerp.